[SDKs] Port arv-keepdocker to use the docker-py library

 run-build-packages.sh.
 No UI changes should be needed.

-#3 Updated by Brett Smith almost 3 years ago
+#3 Updated by Brett Smith about 3 years ago

 - Subject changed from [SDKs] [Maybe] Port arv-keepdocker to use the docker-py library to [SDKs] Port arv-keepdocker to use the docker-py library